What Makes Kitchari Spice Mix So Delicious?

-As it is, the dal and rice are non-aggravating to any dosha and are very easy to digest.
-The yellow mung dal also has a slight mucilage which helps hydrate and nourish the entire digestive system and body.
-Couple this with the spice mix, and you get a meal that has an amazing ability to support the digestion and digestive fire.
+As it is, the yellow mung dal and rice are non-aggravating to any dosha and are very easy to digest.
+The dal also has a slight mucilage which helps hydrate and nourish the entire digestive system and body.
+Couple this with the Kitchari Spice Mix, and you get a meal that has an amazing ability to support the digestion and digestive fire.

 - Turmeric powder.
 Most Ayurvedic cooking includes turmeric.
 The benefits of turmeric are quite vast, ranging from bolstering the immune system, purifying the blood, and promoting clear and healthy skin.
 It also is slightly heating, supporting the digestion (and associated organs like the pancreas) and the elimination of natural toxins from the gastrointestinal tract.

 - Mustard seeds.
 Mustard seeds have a heating quality that will kindle your digestive fire (agni) and help with occasional bloating and digestive discomfort.
-It is fantastic for kapha and vata individuals, but it is also quite beneficial for pitta individuals as well when used in moderation as in this spice mix.
+It is fantastic for kapha and vata individuals.
+When used in moderation, as in this spice mix, it is also quite beneficial for pitta individuals.

 - Ginger powder.
 Ginger is known as the “universal medicine” for its broad range of benefits.
 It is warming, promotes digestion, supports healthy circulation, and removes excess kapha from the lungs.
 It will also burn natural toxins (ama), which occur when food is not being digested properly.

 - Asafoetida.
 Asafoetida is the primary herb for soothing vata within the digestive tract.
 It is the key ingredient in hingvastak (which is our Vata Digest if you are looking for it in tablet form).
 As such, it helps with occasional bloating, gas, and stagnation in the gastrointestinal tract.
 This herb will also remove natural toxins from the digestive tract and soothe excess vata throughout the body.